rdsea/bigdataincidentanalytics/REASONING.md

 }
 ```

-The above JSON is just an excerpt of a typical Signal log.
+The above JSON is just an excerpt of a common Signal log.
 Since logs can have many more arbitrary fields and objects, there are no restrictions on them.
 Additional properties are parsed as a `details: [object]` property, which holds a key-value map of all the additional fields and values.

 #### Example: Prometheus Alert-based Signal JSON